Tebbe's reagent

 Tebbe's reagent is the organometallic compound with the formula (C5H5)2TiCH2ClAl(CH3)2.
-It is used in the methylenation of carbonyl compounds, that is it converts organic compounds containing the R2C=O group into the related R2C=CH2 derivative.
+It is used in the methylidenation of carbonyl compounds, that is it converts organic compounds containing the R2C=O group into the related R2C=CH2 derivative.
 It is a red solid that is pyrophoric in the air, and thus is typically handled with air-free techniques.
 It was originally synthesized by Fred Tebbe at DuPont Central Research.